-Use great care when moving patient.
-Conscious patients may try to fight against the tourniquet due to the pain it can cause when occluding blood flow (consider pain meds).
-Tourniquets (once applied) should NOT be removed by EMS.
+- Render care in accordance with Routine Trauma Protocol and Shock Protocol. - Wrap Tourniquet around extremity proximal to bleeding site and secure per manufacturer's recommendation, do not cover joints.
+If unable to rapidly identify the injury location, then apply "high and tight". - If bleeding continues apply a second tourniquet proximal to the first (not covering joints) in the previously described fashion. - Use great care when moving patient.
+Conscious patients may try to fight against the tourniquet due to the pain it can cause when occluding blood flow (consider pain meds). - Tourniquets (once applied) should NOT be removed by EMS. - Continuously reassess for hemostasis.

-- 4. If bleeding continues apply a second tourniquet proximal to the first (not covering joints) in the previously described fashion. - 5.
-Continuously reassess for hemostasis.
 Reassess after every move!

-Tranexamic Acid/ TXA Protocol -ALS Only-
+Tranexamic Acid/ TXA Protocol